wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-teams-phone-system/includes/6-configure-audio-conferencing.md

 Perform the following steps to set up Community Credits:

-- Navigate to the Microsoft 365 admin center at [https://admin.microsoft.com](https://admin.microsoft.com/)
+1. Navigate to the Microsoft 365 admin center at [https://admin.microsoft.com](https://admin.microsoft.com/)

-- Select **Billing** and **Purchase Services**.
+1. Select **Billing** and **Purchase Services**.

-- Select **Add-ons** and **Communications Credits**.
+1. Select **Add-ons** and **Communications Credits**.

-- On the Communications Credits subscription page, fill in your information.
+1. On the Communications Credits subscription page, fill in your information.

     - Here you add funds via **credit card** and if it will **auto-recharge** (keep adding credit when it runs out) and how much the **trigger amount** should be to auto recharge and the **recharge amount**.

-- Enter your **payment information** and Select **Place order**.
+1. Enter your **payment information** and Select **Place order**.

 After performing the described steps, you have enabled communications credits on your tenant.

 > [!TIP]
-> TIP: Any funds not used within 12 months of the purchase date will expire and be forfeited.
+> Any funds not used within 12 months of the purchase date will expire and be forfeited.
 So be sure not to add more money than you will use within the next 12 months.
-> TIP: If you are a volume licensing customer, you may choose your enterprise agreement number for payment rather than using a credit card.
+> If you are a volume licensing customer, you may choose your enterprise agreement number for payment rather than using a credit card.

 ### Assign Communications Credits license to users